-More than 280 new homes are set to be built after the West of England Combined Authority (WECA) approved £9 million investment in the Bath Riverside area.
+More than 280 new homes are set to be built after the West of England Combined Authority (WECA) approved £9 million of land investment in the Bath Riverside area.

-It will enable Bath & North East Somerset Council to buy land at Bath Riverside, supporting low carbon development including new homes and a new school.
+It will enable Bath & North East Somerset Council to buy land at Bath Riverside, supporting low carbon development including a new school and green space.

 Tim Bowles, West of England Mayor, said: “This investment will help make sure much-needed homes are built more quickly.
 We need more homes for our residents to buy and rent – in the right places and at prices people can afford.

 “The West of England Combined Authority is proud to support the council by investing in Bath Riverside through the land acquisition fund.
 I’m confident that the project will deliver a successful place where people will want to live.”